 Fred Meyer Stores went out for groceries and wound up in Kroger's cart.
 Freddy's -- as the chain is known -- is a supercenter pioneer providing food and general merchandise to cost-conscious consumers in the Pacific Northwest and Alaska.
-One of the largest supercenter operators in the US (along with Wal-Mart and Costco Wholesale), Fred Meyer's 130 multidepartment stores (averaging more than 165,000 sq. ft.) offer everything from apparel and home goods to groceries, consumer electronics, fuel, and jewelry.
+One of the largest supercenter operators in the US (along with Wal-Mart and Costco Wholesale), Fred Meyer's 130-plus multidepartment stores (averaging 165,000 sq. ft.) offer more than 225,000 items, with everything from apparel and home goods to groceries, consumer electronics, fuel, and jewelry.
 Its Web store delivers to the Alaska Bush.
 Kroger has leveraged Fred Meyer's general merchandising expertise as defense against Wal-Mart, which has overtaken Kroger as the #1 seller of groceries in the US.

 The company's wholly-owned subsidiary, Fred Meyer Jewelers, is the nation's third-largest fine jewelry retail chain, with about 326 stores in 30 states under the Fred Meyer Jewelers and Littman Jewelers names.

 More than half of the Fred Meyer stores are located in Portland and Seattle.
 The rest are scattered across Oregon, Washington, Idaho, and Alaska (home to 7 stores).

 Fred Meyer's fine jewelry is sold in stand-alone units in malls and shops inside multi-department stores such as Fred Meyer, as well as in certain Kroger Marketplace, Dillons Marketplace, Fry's Marketplace, Smith's Marketplace, and King Soopers Marketplace stores across the US.